 If you’ve ever wondered where to find out how to play 7 to 12 positions for ANY scale (like jazz guitar masters do), the answer lies in Volume 2, that’s for sure!

 One of the solo pieces in the second volume.
 Solo in D, watch video (well, it’s audio only):

 Volume Three is where guitarists will take their skills to a more challenging level.
 Get ready!

-It is exactly the same text and formating as the three separate volumes.
+This method is also published in a practical 1-2-3 Complete edition.
+It is exactly the same text and formatting as the three separate volumes.